 Compare trading balances

-Often, copy trading errors happen because the strategy has a big amount of money to trade with — while you don't.
-The strategy uses only a fraction of its balance in single deals (1-2%).
-Investor's exchange balance might be insufficient to copy a particular deal.
-It happens because the exchange has a minimum amount for placing orders.
 When the trader makes an order for 5% of his balance — our system will take 5% of the investor's balance to place the same order.
 If that 5% is less than the minimum amount, the exchange will not accept the investor's deal.
-So, comparing balances and seeing a big difference is a definite answer to failed signals.
+Therefore, a large difference between strategy balance and investor’s exchange balance will lead to failed trades.